 We’ll explain this during the claim process.

-For an amount above the offer
+For an amount above the offer:

 Any amount that exceeds the CSLR offer that was awarded in the AFCA determination can still be claimed from the insolvent firm.

-For example, if you received $400,000 in the AFCA determination and CSLR pays you $150,000, CSLR only has the rights to recover $150,000.
+For example, if you received $400,000 in the AFCA determination and the CSLR pays you $150,000, the CSLR only has the rights to recover $150,000.
 You will still retain the right to pursue the insolvent firm for $250,000.